Veterinarian listening to cat's heart.

 Even if you decide to be a vegan, it’s not a good diet for your cat.

 Cats are obligate carnivores, so their bodies need meat to survive.
-They also didn’t evolve to digest vegetable enzymes and proteins sufficiently.
-They need meat to get their proper nutrients.
+They also didn’t evolve to digest vegetable enzymes and proteins sufficiently, so they needed meat to get their proper nutrients.

-Make sure you’re not feeding your cat a grain-based diet because the lack of nutrients can make cats sick over time.
+Ensure you’re not feeding your cat a grain-based diet because lacking nutrients can make cats sick over time.
 Watch food labels to ensure the first ingredient is a meat product.

 6. Watch For Life-Threatening Bladder Problems